The Twins Almanac for July

 Mulholland Beats 30th Team

-41-year-old lefty Terry Mulholland gives up four runs on five hits and a walk over five innings in a 8-4 Twins win in Arizona, improving to 1-3 on the season, and becoming just the third pitcher in major league history to beat all 30 teams (beating every team was difficult before interleague play).
+41-year-old lefty Terry Mulholland gave up four runs on five hits and a walk over five innings in a 8-4 Twins win in Arizona on this date in 2004, improving to 1-3 on the season, and becoming just the third pitcher in major league history to beat all 30 teams.
+(Beating every team was more difficult before interleague play.)

 Bartolo Colón became the 18th pitcher to do so when he beat the Diamondbacks at Target Field on August 20, 2017.